GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 ```

 ### Encapsulation
-Encapsulation is the core concept in object which...
+Encapsulation is the core concept in an object with the following characteristics.

-1. combines variables and functions into a single object
+1. Combines variables and functions into a single object.
-2. restrict direct access to these variables and functions to prevent accidental modification from external code.
+2. Restrict direct access to these variables and functions to prevent accidental modification from external code.

 ### Attribute & Method
-The variables and function encapsulated to the object is called differently:
+The variables and function encapsulated to the object are called differently:

 * **Attribute** is an object-dependent variable, accessed by `object.attribute` format.
 * **Method** is an object-dependent function, accessed by `object.method()` format.

 ## Class
-Class is used to create objects (aka. instance), hence can be deemed as a blueprint of the object.
-Classes are created using keyword `class` and inside defines variables and functions which becomes attributes and methods for the object.
+A class is used to create objects (aka. instance).
+Classes are defined using keyword `class` while variables and functions inside the class become attributes and methods for the object.

 ```python
 # CREATING CLASS